 In dealing with COVID-19 the Board has enhanced its oversight role and effectiveness by more frequently assessing and evaluating management's actions in responding to the crisis.
 The Board is providing additional guidance and direction regarding the pandemic situation to the extent that the Board determines is prudent.
-Staying well-informed of developments affecting the Corporation regarding the on-going COVID-19 situation has enhanced the Board's effectiveness.
+Staying well-informed of developments affecting the Corporation regarding COVID-19 has enhanced the Board's effectiveness.

-The Board has eight available positions and at April 30, 2020, consisted of six Directors, including the President.
-While Alberta is a participating province under the FFMA, the Alberta director position remains vacant because Alberta closed its commercial fishery in 2014.
-The Board is working with the Government of Canada to fill the remaining vacancy.
-The Board and its Committees hold in camera sessions at each of their meetings without the presence of management.
-From May 1, 2019 to April 30, 2020, the Board met in person four times and held seven teleconferences.
+The Board has eight available positions and at April 30, 2021, consisted of six Directors, including the President.
+As of April 30, 2021, two positions were vacant and the Board is working with the Government of Canada to fill those vacancies.
+The Board and its Committees hold in camera sessions without the presence of the President.
+From May 1, 2020 to April 30, 2021, the Board met via video conference seven times between May 1, 2020 and April 30, 2021.

 The Audit and Risk Committee assists the Board in its responsibilities.
-This Committee met a total of four times in person between May 1, 2019 and April 30, 2020.
+This Committee met a total of four times via video conference between May 1, 2020 and April 30, 2021.

-The Governance Committee assists the Board in fulfilling its oversight responsibilities.
+A Governance Committee assists the Board in fulfilling its oversight responsibilities.
 This Committee reviews all aspects of the Board's governance framework to ensure that it functions in an effective and efficient manner to support FFMC's operations.
-This Committee met three times in person between May 1, 2019 and April 30, 2020.
+This Committee met three times via video conference between May 1, 2020 and April 30, 2021.